Low-Cost III-V Solar Cells

 At present, the cost of these devices is very high, which limits their use to high-concentration and space applications.
 We address the two major costs in the production of high-efficiency III-V devices: the epitaxy and the single-crystal substrates used for growth.

 - Growth of III-V device structures using advanced hydride vapor-phase epitaxy (HVPE)

 - Computational fluid dynamics and thermodynamic/kinetic reaction modeling

 - Processing, characterizing, and analyzing III-V materials and devices.

-Current research involves understanding and improving the HVPE growth of these multi-layer structures using robust experimental methods and computation fluid dynamics models coupled to kinetic descriptions of the growth reactions.
+Research involves understanding, improving, and extending capabilities of the D-HVPE growth process toward multi-layer structures using robust experimental methods and computation fluid dynamics models coupled to kinetic descriptions of the growth reactions.
 We also study the effect of particular device structures on overall performance using the quality of the HVPE-grown materials as inputs.
-Contact us for specific information on the National Center for Photovoltaics (NCPV) R&D in the area of HVPE growth.

 Tools and Capabilities